amiaopensource/cable-bible/README.md

 As opposed to [parallel transmission] (README.md#parallel), in serial communication bits are transferred sequentially over the same wire.
 Bytes must be assembled and sent as a unit and then disassembled by the receiving device.
 Though serial data transmission was developed before parallel transmission, parallel communication reigned for much of the late 1970s-1980s as physical performance limitations originally gave parallel communication higher data rates.
 Improvements in cable and circuit design have since made serial transmission the far faster and preferred option.

 #### RS-232 ####
+Because it was the first serial data protocol to become a standard feature in personal computing, RS-232 was commonly referred to simply as "the serial port."
+It was used for bidirectional connection to many peripheral computer devices, including modems, printers, mice, external drives, etc. It was also used for remote connection and control of some VTRs.
+It is referred to as "RS" because it was originally sponsored by the Radio Sector of the Electronic Industries Association - changes in the sponsoring organization have caused the standard to be alternately referred to as EIA-232 and TIA-232.
+The symbol below generally marked serial port connections on computers.

+**Introduced:** 1962
+**Max bit depth and rate:**
+**Connectors and ports:**
+_DB-25_
+The RS-232 standard recommends a 25-pin D-sub connector but did not make it mandatory - therefore it is by far the most common type of connector for both host computers and peripherals but not exclusive.

+_DB-15_
+Found with RS-232 connections on some modems (on the modem end).

+_DB-9_
+Found with RS-232 connections with some modems, printers, peripherals (on the host computer end).

+_DE-9_
+Found with RS-232 connections on early mice and keyboards.

 #### RS-422 ####
+An improvement to the RS-232 standard to increase transmit speeds and/or maximum cable length.
+Introduced differential signaling to data cabling - a technique of reducing electromagnetic noise as it is transmitted over the wires in a cable, similar to [balanced cables] (README.md#balanced) in analog audio.

+**Introduced:** 1996
+**Max bit depth and rate:** 10Mbit/s
+**Connectors and ports:**
+_DE-9_
+Found on later VTRs, especially Sony models.

+_Mini-DIN 8-pin_
+An RS-232 compatible variant of RS-422 widely used on Macintosh hardware.

 #### Serial SCSI ####
+Serial Attached SCSI (SAS) replaced [Parallel SCSI] (README.md#parallel-scsi), using the same basic command set but replacing the transmission method from parallel to serial to improve transfer rate.
+Backwards compatible with [SATA] (README.md#sata).
+Unlike Parallel SCSI, almost exclusively used in internal computer connections and very rarely found in use with peripherals.

+**Introduced:** 2004
+**Max bit depth and rate:** Originally 3.0 Gbit/s, now 12.0 Gbit/s
+**Connectors and ports:**
+_SF-8088 (Mini-SAS)_

+_SFF-8470 (Infiniband)_

 #### SATA ####
+Developed to replace [Parallel ATA] (README.md#pata), Serial ATA is used to connect host bus devices to mass storage devices such as hard drives, optical drives, solid-state drives, etc. Generally found for internal connections in desktops and laptops, but used in some cases to connect to external drives as well.

+**Introduced:** 2003
+**Max bit depth and rate:** Originally 1.5 Gbit/s, now up to 16 Gbit/s
+**Connectors and ports:**
+_eSATA_
+Found exclusively with SATA connections to external drives (the "e" stands for "external").

 #### Apple Desktop Bus ####
+A Macintosh-exclusive computer bus for connecting low-speed peripherals - mice, keyboards, etc. ADB connections were generally marked by the symbol below.

+**Introduced:** 1986
+**Max bit depth and rate:** 125 Kbit/s
+**Connectors and ports:**
+_Mini-DIN 4-pin_
+The exact same connector used for [S-Video] (README.md#s-video) connections and the cables are interchangeable.
+ADB cables usually were marked by the symbol above.

 #### PS2 ####
+A PC-compatible low-speed computer bus for peripherals like mice, keyboards, etc. Its name comes from the IBM Personal System/2 line of computers with which it was introduced.
+Generally replaced older [RS-232] (README.md#rs-232) connections employing DE-9 connectors.

+**Introduced:** 1987
+**Max bit depth and rate:**
+**Connectors and ports:**
+_Mini-DIN 6-pin_
+The only connectors used for PS/2 connections.
+Often color-coded: green connectors were used for mice and purple for keyboards.

 #### USB ####
+Short for Universal Serial Bus, designed to standardize connections of computer peripherals after the proliferation of connections in the '80s and early '90s.
+Used with keyboards, mice, digital cameras, external drives, network adapters, etc. Capable of supplying power to many of these devices in addition to transmitting data.
+Updates to the original USB 1.0 standard (1.5 Mbit/s at Low Speed, 12 Mbit/s at Full Speed) have represented major shifts in data transmission, usually with accompanied changes in physical connection, so they are elaborated on more below.
+Ports are also usually marked by the symbol below.
+**Introduced:** 1996

 ##### USB 2.0 #####
+"High Speed"
+**Introduced:** 2000
+**Max bit depth and rate:** 480 Mbit/s
+**Connectors and ports:**
+_Type A_

+_Type B_

+_Mini Type A_

+_Mini Type B 5-pin_

+_Mini Type B 4-pin_

+_Micro Type A_

+_Micro Type B_

 ##### USB 3.0 #####
+"SuperSpeed"
+**Introduced:** 2008
+**Max bit depth and rate:** 5 Gbit/s
+**Connectors and ports:**

+_Type A_

+_Type B_

+_Micro Type B_

 ##### USB 3.1 #####
+"SuperSpeed+"
+**Introduced:** 2013
+**Max bit depth and rate:** 10 Gbit/s
+**Connectors and ports:**
+_Type C_

 #### FireWire ####
+Developed by Apple at roughly the same time as [USB] (README.md#usb), for the similar purpose of consolidating connections and improving data transfer speeds.
+Sometimes referred to as i.Link (in Sony applications) and Lynx (Texas Instruments), as FireWire is technically just the Apple branding of the IEEE 1394 standard.
+Used for connections to external hard drives, as well as A/V component communication and control.
+Two major flavors of FireWire were introduced before Apple phased out development of the standard in favor of [ThunderBolt] (README.md#thunderbolt).
+Ports usually represented by the symbol below.

 ##### FireWire 400 #####
+"IEEE 1394a"
+**Introduced:** 1995
+**Max bit depth and rate:** 400 Mbit/s
+**Connectors and ports:**
+_6-pin_

+_4-pin_

 ##### FireWire 800 #####
+"IEEE 1394b"
+**Introduced:** 2002
+**Max bit depth and rate:** 800 Mbit/s
+**Connectors and ports:**
+_9-pin_

 #### ThunderBolt ####
+Developed by Apple as a replacement for [FireWire] (README.md#firewire-1).
+Combines computer bus data transmission with the DisplayPort digital video interface, as well as DC power, all over one cable/connection.
+The first two major versions of ThunderBolt shared a physical connector and had compatible wiring/channels, but the introduction of ThunderBolt 3 has been marked by major shifts in physical interface.
+Ports usually represented by the symbol below.

 ##### ThunderBolt 1 and 2 #####
+**Introduced:** 2011; 2013
+**Max bit depth and rate:** 10 Gbit/s; 20 Gbit/s
+**Connectors and ports:**
+_Mini DisplayPort_

 ##### ThunderBolt 3 #####
+**Introduced:** 2015
+**Max bit depth and rate:** 40 Gbit/s
+**Connectors and ports:**
+_USB Type C_

 #### HDBaseT ####
+A standard for the transmission of uncompressed HD video, audio, power, and/or networking and Ethernet connections.
+**Introduced:** 2010
+**Max bit depth and rate:** 10.2 Gbit/s (100 Mbit/s Ethernet)
+**Connectors and ports:**
+_8P8C_

 ## Power ##